rich-ramsey/knot_dmc/readme.md

 This is where the figures are stored.

+**/models/**

+The main model object, which was taken from the OSF, is stored here for convenience.

 **/manuscript/**

 This is where the manuscript .Rmd file and .pdf files are stored, along with the .bib files that contain references.
 For more information on using papaja() for manuscripts, see the [papaja manual](https://frederikaust.com/papaja_man/)

+**/packages/**

+Information on installing R packages is stored in this folder.